IoBuilders/holdable-token/README.md

 [![Build Status](https://travis-ci.org/IoBuilders/holdable-token.svg?branch=master)](https://travis-ci.org/IoBuilders/holdable-token)
 [![Coverage Status](https://coveralls.io/repos/github/IoBuilders/holdable-token/badge.svg?branch=master)](https://coveralls.io/github/IoBuilders/holdable-token?branch=master)

-This is the work in progress implementation of [EIP Holdable Token](https://github.com/IoBuilders/EIPs/blob/eip-holdable-token/EIPS/eip-holdable-token.md).
+This is the reference implementation of [EIP Holdable Token](https://github.com/IoBuilders/EIPs/blob/eip-holdable-token/EIPS/eip-holdable-token.md).
 This implementation will change over time with the token standard and is not stable at the moment.

 Feedback is appreciated and can given at [the discussion of the EIP](https://github.com/IoBuilders/EIPs/pull/1).